Preventing Sexual Exploitation and Trafficking

 With only an eighth grade education, the only thing she knew how to do was to sell her body.
 Unfortunately, she was in this lifestyle for a total of 16 years.

-Now she is a woman who has started her own nonprofit organization to ensure that young girls don’t get caught in the same trap and lifestyle.
+Now she is a woman who has started her own nonprofit organization to ensure that young girls don’t get caught and entrapped in the same lifestyle.
 That person is our Director, Latasha Curry.
-From only having an eighth grade education, she has obtained her GED, Alcohol and Drug Counselor certification (CADC1), as well as a Certified Recovery Mentor certification.
+From only having an eighth-grade education, she has obtained her GED and certificates as a Community Health Worker (CHW) as well as a Certified Recovery Mentor (CRM).
 She also has training in Domestic Violence and Addiction Counseling.